romainmenke/Jenerator/README.md

 Jenerator comes in two forms : a Swift Framework and a Command Line Tool.

 - The Framework can be imported into your Xcode project where you would pass it a JSON response from an API call.
 Using the debug console you print out the generated code and copy/paste that into a new .swift file.
-Then you can passs the same JSON response to your newly generated model and start using the data.
+Then you can pass the same JSON response to your newly generated model and start using the data.
+Before moving to production, you can remove Jenerator as it has no place there.

 - The CLI has two modes : local .json file or remote API call